WeblateOrg/weblate/docs/admin/memory.rst

 There are several management commands to manipulate with the translation memory content:

-:djadmin:`import_memory`
+:djadmin:`dump_memory`
+    Exporting the memory into JSON :djadmin:`import_memory`
-    Importing TMX files to the memory :djadmin:`list_memory`
+    Importing TMX or JSON files into the memory :djadmin:`list_memory`
     Listing memory content
 :djadmin:`delete_memory`